Drury High School

 Drury High School is a public school in North Adams, Massachusetts, United States.
-Part of the North Adams Public School District, it serves students in grades 7-12 from North Adams, and the towns of Clarksburg, Florida, and Monroe.
+Part of the North Adams Public School District, it serves students in grades 7–12 from North Adams and the towns of Clarksburg, Florida, and Monroe.

 Current standing

 Drury currently serves grades 7–12.

 As of 2014, it had a student body of 459 students.
+As of 2024 it had a student body of roughly 570 students.

 Drury competes primarily within Berkshire County, though a small portion of its non-league independent schedule includes similar-size schools from the Connecticut River Valley of Western Massachusetts and nearby Vermont.